danluu/post-mortems/README.md

 [Intel](http://42gems.com/blog/?p=735).
 A scripting bug caused the generation of the divider logic in the Pentium to very occasionally produce incorrect results.
 The bug wasn't caught in testing because of an incorrect assumption in a proof of correctness.

 [Joyent](https://www.joyent.com/blog/manta-postmortem-7-27-2015).
 Operations on Manta were blocked because a lock couldn't be obtained on their PostgreSQL metadata servers.
-This was due to a combination of PostgreSQL's transaction wraparound maintence taking a lock on something, and a Joyent query that unecessarily tried to take a global lock.
+This was due to a combination of PostgreSQL's transaction wraparound maintenance taking a lock on something, and a Joyent query that unnecessarily tried to take a global lock.

 [Kickstarter](https://www.kickstarter.com/backing-and-hacking/the-day-the-replication-died).
 Primary DB became inconsistent with all replicas, which wasn't detected until a query failed.
 This was caused by a MySQL bug which sometimes caused `order by` to be ignored.